-Today’s technology offers us so many new tools to experiment with, and experiences to discover.
+Today’s technology offers us so many new effective advertising tools to experiment with, and experiences to discover.
 At the ZOO, I worked with brands and agencies to bend, break, and play with the tech and data that was available to us.
 My experiences there showed me that experimentation is the key to unlocking the potential of technology for advertising.

 Experimentation has played a key role in two exciting recent products from Google: Google Home, a voice-activated speaker, and Daydream, which provides a rich and immersive virtual reality user-experience.